Back-end debugging tools overview

 To execute debugging in Visual Studio Code, ensure the following requirements are met:

-• Select the Suppress JIT Optimization checkbox in Visual Studio Code (Options menu → Debugging item → General block).
+- Select the Suppress JIT Optimization checkbox in Visual Studio Code (Options menu → Debugging item → General block).
 The checkbox lets you control the values of variables while debugging.
-Learn more about the impact of optimized and unoptimized code on debugging in the official Visual Studio documentation.
+Learn more about the impact of optimized and unoptimized code on debugging: official vendor documentation (Visual Studio).

 To execute back-end debugging: